decentralized-identity/credential-trust-establishment/credential-trust-establishment/spec.md

 **description**: OPTIONAL.
 User oriented description of this document.
 Usually a more informative description than the name alone.

 **version**: REQUIRED.
 Version string of this document.
-Must follow SemVer OR be lexographicly increasing version strings.
+Must follow SemVer OR be lexicographically increasing version strings.

 **format**: REQUIRED.
 Version of this data type.
 Current version is "1.0"